DIGImend/digimend-kernel-drivers/README.md

 newer drivers for older kernel versions which don't have them, and to allow users to test new drivers before we contribute them to the mainline kernel.

-This package supersedes the "huion-driver" package.
+This package supersedes the `huion-driver` package.

 Model support is as follows: